 Records are monitored at staff meetings and TA meetings.
-Any concerns passed to the HOS.
-If behaviour does not improve parents/carers and child to meet with class teacher, SENDCo, Head of School as appropriate to discuss an individual behaviour plan.
+Any concerns passed to the HOS. - If behaviour does not improve parents/carers and child to meet with Head of School to discuss an individual behaviour plan.
 This system is followed by all staff at all points in the school day, including lunch and breaktimes.

-Individual Behaviour Support Plan
+Individual Behaviour Plan

 When parents are invited into the academy to discuss a child's behaviour, it may be appropriate to agree an Individual Behaviour Plan.
-This will identify the additional support which will be given to the child, exactly what the child is expected to do and what will take place if the inappropriate behaviour continues.
+This will identify the additional support which will be given to the child, exactly what the child is expected to do and what will take place if the inappropriate behaviour still continues.